LostArtefacts/TRX/docs/tr2/README.md

 - fixed the following floor data issues:
     - **Opera House**: fixed the trigger under item 203 to trigger it rather than item 204
     - **Wreck of the Maria Doria**: fixed room 98 not having water
+    - **The Deck**: fixed invalid portals between rooms 17 and 104, which could result in Lara seeing enemies in disconnected rooms
     - **Tibetan Foothills**: added missing triggers for the drawbridge in room 96 (after the flipmap)
     - **Catacombs of the Talion**: changed some music triggers to pads near the first yeti, and added missing triggers and ladder in room 116 (after the flipmap)
     - **Ice Palace**: fixed door 143's position to resolve the invisible wall in front of it, and added an extra pickup trigger beside the Gong Hammer in room 29